pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `TreeMap<String, DraftPlayer> players` - the players of the team.
 2. `int score` - the team's total score.
+3. `int MIN_SCORE` - a team's minimum amount of points to gain.
+4. `int MAX_SCORE` - a team's maximum amount of points to gain.
-3. `int playersNeeded` - the amount of active players a team needs, at any given time.
+5. `int playersNeeded` - the amount of active players a team needs, at any given time.

 ----